1. DPDK Release 25.11

 • stack: The structure rte_stack_lf_head alignment has been updated to 16 bytes to avoid unaligned accesses.

-• ethdev: Added link_connector field to rte_eth_link structure to report type of link connector for a port.
+• ethdev: Added link_connector field to rte_eth_link structure to report the type of link connector for a port.

-• cryptodev: The rte_crypto_sm2_op_param struct member cipher to hold ciphertext is changed to union data type.
+• cryptodev: The rte_crypto_sm2_op_param struct member cipher to hold ciphertext is changed to a union data type.
 This change is required to support partial SM2 calculation which is driven by RTE_CRYPTO_SM2_PARTIAL capability flag.

 • cryptodev: The enum rte_crypto_asym_xform_type, struct rte_crypto_asym_xform and struct rte_crypto_asym_op are updated to include new values to support ML-KEM and ML-DSA.